eBay Tips

 International fees — what you pay when the buyer is outside the UK

-If your eBay registration address is in the UK and the buyer's delivery address is outside the UK, eBay charges an international fee on top of all the standard fees.
-The rate depends on your seller type — and the two schedules are completely different:
+Is your eBay address in the UK but the buyer's delivery address abroad?
+Then eBay adds an international fee on top of the standard fees.
+The rate depends on your seller type, and the two schedules are completely different:

 Business sellers — tiered by buyer region